prmr/SoftwareDesign/modules/Module-06.md

 Frameworks differ from libraries in an essential way: they control the flow of the program and only call into application (i.e., developer-defined) code when they "decide".
 For this reason frameworks follow a paradigm called "inversion of control".
-Inversion of control is directly related to the observer pattern, since the framework determines when GUI elements (the subjects) trigger notification to their observers (the even handlers).
+Inversion of control is directly related to the observer pattern, since the framework determines when GUI elements (the subjects) trigger notification to their observers (the event handlers).

 ![](figures/m06-framework-a.png)